Te Manahua New Zealand Universities Women in Leadership Programme (NZUWiL)

 What results have the programmes achieved?

 - A group of Te Manahua NZUWiL alumnae have funding and senior leadership support for further two-day symposiums held biennially and hosted in Wellington, Dunedin, Auckland and Christchurch.
-Waikato alumnae hosted an online symposium from Hamilton over two days in 2020 and co-hosted a session with the Australian WATTLE Women in Leadership Group.
+Waikato alumnae hosted an online symposium from Hamilton over two days in 2020 which included a co-hosted session with the Australian WATTLE Women in Leadership Group.

 - Our alumnae, in liaison with the steering group, have hosted regional-based half-day alumnae roadshows.